-8.1 Checks and maintenance work when preparing for use
+8.1 Checks and maintenance before putting into operation

-Before riding the vehicle, always check its condition and operating safety.
+Before every trip, check the condition of the vehicle and ensure that it is safe to operate.
 The vehicle must be in perfect technical condition when used.

 - Check the engine oil level. ( p.
-78)

-- Check the front brake fluid level. ( p.
-58)

-- Check the rear brake fluid level. ( p.
-62)
+77)

 - Check the front brake linings. ( p.
-59)

-- Check the rear brake linings. ( p.
-63)

-- Check that the brake system is functioning properly.

-- Check the coolant level. ( p.
-73)

-- Check for chain dirt accumulation. ( p.
+59) - Check the rear brake linings. ( p.
+63) - Check that the brake system is functioning properly. - Check for chain dirt accumulation. ( p.
 50)

-- Check the chain, rear sprocket, engine sprocket and chain guide. ( p.
-52)

-- Check the chain tension. ( p.
-50)

-- Check the tire condition. ( p.
-67)

 - Check the tire air pressure. ( p.
 68)

-- Check the spoke tension. ( p.
+- Check the spoke tension. (

+p.
 68)

-- Clean the dust boots of the fork legs. ( p.
-35)

-- Bleed the fork legs. ( p.
-34)

-- Check the air filter.

-- Check the settings of all controls and ensure that they can be operated smoothly.

-- Check all screws, nuts and hose clamps regularly for tightness.

-- Check the fuel supply.
+- Check the air filter. - Check the settings of all controls and ensure that they can be operated smoothly. - Check all screws, nuts and hose clamps regularly for tightness. - Check the fuel reserves.